first second edition of topographic

 choice is the 1:50,000 NTS sheets (e.g., 104G07), but

-these are, for the most part, the provisional
+these are, for the most part, from the 1950s and one is a

-black-and-white editions that have no shaded relief and
+black-and-white edition.
+They have no shaded relief and

 have not been updated for decades.
 Another choice is the